 Table of Contents

-Alaska's Senior Benefits Program provides cash assistance to elderly state residents who have low-to-moderate income levels, and is administered by Alaska's Department of Health & Social Services' Division of Public Assistance.
+Alaska's Senior Benefits Program provides monthly cash assistance to elderly state residents who have low-to-moderate income levels, and is administered by Alaska's Department of Health & Social Services' Division of Public Assistance.
 Unlike most state elderly assistance programs, it is not designed to provide assistance for any specific purpose, such as home care, adult day care, or home modifications.
 Instead, program participants are free to use the resources however they choose.
 It also differs from most elderly assistance programs in that the program is intended to help both frail and healthy seniors.

 There is no requirement that beneficiaries live in their own home, only in the state of Alaska.
 Residents of assisted living communities in Alaska can also receive Senior Benefits.
-However, those in nursing homes or in Pioneer Homes (state subsidized assisted living) are not eligible.
+However, those residing in nursing homes or in Pioneer Homes (state subsidized assisted living) are not eligible.

 Age - applicants must be at least 65 years of age.